22nd October 2024

 What happens next?

 If you would like to explore working together, please send me an email, or click the link on this website to write me a message.
-You can also telephone me and leave me a message.

-First, we would have a brief conversation on the phone to establish whether meeting in person for an initial consultation might be helpful for you.
 If we decide to meet for a consultation, this meeting tends to last for about an hour.
 It is an opportunity for you to tell me about yourself and for us to think about what has brought you to consider therapy.
 It tends to take two consultation sessions to come to a decision about how best to move forwards.

 If we come to the decision that I am not best placed to help you, I will do my best to make suggestions as to what might be of use to you.